A note on the Schottky problem

-0.25cm In 2013 Peterzil and Starchenko proved the following theorem using the theory of o-minimality. \begin{theorem} The restriction of the uniformizing map $\pi:\BH_g\lrt {\mathcal A}_g$ to the classical fundamental domain for the Siegel modular group $Sp(2g,\BZ)$ is definable. \end{theorem} 0.23cm {\it Proof.} See Peterzil and Starchenko \cite{P-S1,P-S2}. $\Box$
+0.25cm In 2013 Peterzil and Starchenko proved the following theorem using the theory of o-minimality. \begin{theorem} The restriction of the uniformizing map $\pi:\BH_g\lrt {\mathcal A}_g$ to the classical fundamental domain for the Siegel modular group $Sp(2g,\BZ)$ is definable. \end{theorem}